material-motion/material-motion/specifications/duplication.md

 ## Open Questions ##

 - What are the ramifications for interactivity?
-If there are event listeners registered on an element's children, how do you make sure the correct things still happen if those children are interacted with on the duplicate?
+If there are event listeners registered on an element's children, how do you make sure the correct things still happen if those children are interacted with on the replicate?

-Potential answer: If a client registers a plan to a target and the target is duplicated, then the Scheduler will apply the plans to the duplicated element.
-This allows you to describe an element as being "draggable" without having to worry about whether it's the original element or a duplicate.
+Potential answer: If a client registers a plan to a target and the target is replicated, then the Scheduler will apply the plans to the replicated element.
+This allows you to describe an element as being "draggable" without having to worry about whether it's the original element or a replicate.

-- How should we handle replication of child elements that have already been duplicated?
+- How should we handle replication of child elements that have already been replicated?

 For example: